 Records administrators will follow the procedure for properly documenting the disposition of university records.
 This responsibility includes accurately completing the RDL, requesting approval from the records manager prior to any disposition activity, and submitting the completed form to the records manager following disposition activity.

 Records administrators may request assistance from database system administrators to implement any automated records disposition functions built into the database.
-However, records administrators have sole responsibility for requesting disposition, ensuring disposition has been completed, and for documenting the disposition of their records via an RDL.
+However, records administrators have sole responsibility for requesting disposition, ensuring disposition has been completed, and for documenting the disposition of their records via a RDL.

-Records administrators will stop all related disposition activity when a hold notice is issued.
+Records administrators will stop all related disposition activity when a litigation hold notice is issued.
 Records administrators will acknowledge in writing the receipt of the hold and comply with the requests and instructions from the TSUS Office of General Counsel and IT staff.
-All staff who work with records related to the hold will suspend all personal practices that could alter or delete any relevant information in any format (i.e., do not change or delete any e-mail, voice mail, drafts of documents, etc.).
+All staff who work with records related to the hold will suspend all personal practices that could alter or delete any relevant information in any format (i.e., do not change or delete any email, voice mail, drafts of documents, etc.).
 When the hold is lifted by the TSUS Office of General Counsel, records disposition activity may resume.

 REVIEWERS OF THIS UPPS

 Reviewers of this UPPS include the following: